etoile/CoreObject/HACKING.md

 - readwrite must be used for properties not declared as readonly

-- the ordering must be: atomicity, writability, memory-management
+- the ordering must be: atomicity, writability, memory-management, getter, setter

 ### Examples